 Why goal setting is important

-Goal setting has been an incredible journey for me and a great help on both: my life and business.
+Goal setting has been an incredible journey for me and a great help in both: my personal life and my business.
 There’s no easy magical trick, every goal takes time and effort but having a plan makes it all so much easier and doable.

-In my opinion, setting goals gives you clarity of vision for the life you want to create and the person you want to become.
+In my opinion, setting goals gives you a clear path and track to follow every day towards the life you want to create and the person you want to become.

-Goals give you direction and purpose. if you know what you want from your life, then it will be easier to focus on it, to stay consistent with it, and to work at it every single day.
+Goals give you a clear vision, direction, and a sense of purpose. if you know what you want from your life, then it will be easier to focus on it, to stay consistent with it, and to work at it every single day.

 On the contrary, not having any goals lead to indecision, lack of focus, boredom, and not having something specific to strive for can lead to a feeling that one is living a dulled, less meaningful version of our life.